Nigerian

-President Muhammadu Buhari arrived in neighbouring Cameroon on
+President Buhari in Cameroon to discuss BokoHaram Fights.

 Presidential guard soldiers were posted on rooftops of houses and along the route from the airport to the presidential palace in Yaounde, while vehicles armed with machine-guns patrolled the streets and access to the hotel where Buhari will stay was blocked.